fedezocco/TMNbiometh-SciPy/README.md

-# A SciPy Implementation of a Bio-Methane TMN
+# A SciPy Implementation of a Seven-Compartment Bio-Methane TMN

-Code will be uploaded in August.
+Source code of the paper:
+Zocco, F., Sopasakis, P., Haddad, W.M. and Smyth, B., 2022.
+Thermodynamical Material Networks for Modeling, Planning and Control of Circular Material Flows. arXiv preprint arXiv:2111.10693.

 Nomenclature used for the state space formulation of the truck: